visionsystemsgmbh/vscom-elbe/README.md

     adduser <youruser> kvm
     adduser <youruser> libvirt

-Setup own Debian Package Repository
+Set up own Debian Package Repository
 -----------------------------------

-First of all you'll need to create a public key for repository signing.
-Invoke following command and use default settings.
+First of all, you'll need to create a public key for repository signing.
+Invoke the following command and use default settings.

     gpg --gen-key

-In our example we assume that the e-mail is configured as "user@example.com".
+In our example, we assume that the e-mail is configured as "user@example.com".

 Download and install `freight` from https://github.com/freight-team/freight.
-Create following folders:
+Create the following folders:

 * `/home/user/debian/freight/lib`
 * `/home/user/debian/freight/cache`

-Create a file `~/.freight.conf` with following content:
+Create a file `~/.freight.conf` with the following content:

     GPG="user@example.com"
     VARLIB=/home/user/debian/freight/lib